-Denny Laine of the Moody Blues, Wings dies at 79
+Denny Laine of The Moody Blues, Wings dies at 79

 Denny Laine, who co-founded the Moody Blues with Mike Pinder and later Wings along with Paul and Linda McCartney, died at home listening to his favorite Christmas songs, his wife Elizabeth Hines posted on Facebook Tuesday.
 The Rock and Roll Hall of Fame inductee was 79 years old.

+ILD covers a wide number of diseases that can cause scarring of the lungs, according to the American Lung Association.
+That scarring, known as fibrosis, can in turn make it difficult to breath and get oxygen to the blood.
+ILD cannot be cured, in most cases, and will get worse over time.

-Laine’s illness came following complications from COVID-19, according to an online fundraising campaign started by his wife a few months ago.
+Laine’s illness came following complications from COVID-19, according to a GoFundMe campaign started by his wife a few months ago.

+Paul McCartney also shared kind words about his former Wings bandmate on Facebook, calling him “an outstanding vocalist and guitar player.”

+“Denny was a great talent with a fine sense of humour and was always ready to help other people,” McCartney wrote, in part.
+“He will be missed by all his fans and remembered with great fondness by his friends.
+I send my condolences and best wishes to his wife, Elizabeth and family.

-Hines asked for privacy for Laine’s family and friends during this tough time.
+Hines asked for privacy for Laine’s family and friends at this time.
 He is survived by his five children.